Hunting axion dark matter with anti-ferromagnets: a case study with nickel oxide: Event rates

 The event rate has a non-trivial dependence on the direction of the Earth velocity.
-This is because anti-ferromagnets feature a preferential direction, as set by the order parameter.
+This is because antiferromagnets feature a preferential direction, as set by the order parameter.
 This directionality can be exploited as an efficient strategy to discriminate between signal and background~\cite[e.g.,][]{Spergel:1987kx,Mayet:2016zxu}.
 As we show, in NiO this feature is quite remarkable, with a modulation following the direction of the Earth velocity of about 300\%.

-After averaging Eq.~\eqref{eq:Gamma_alpha} over the dark matter velocity distribution, the rate depends on the Earth velocity as,
+After averaging Eq.~\eqref{eq:Gamma_alpha} over the dark matter velocity distribution, the rate depends on the Earth velocity as

 where $\bm v_\perp$ is a velocity perpendicular to the order parameter (i.e., on the $xy$-plane), and directionality is due to the second term.
 If the axion has the right mass to emit an $\alpha = +$ magnon, the rate is maximum when $\hat{\bm v}_{\rm e} = \hat{\bm y}$, while for $\alpha = -$, this happens when $\hat{\bm v}_{\rm e} = \hat{\bm x}$.
-In Figure~\ref{fig:modulation} we report the directional dependence of the event rate.
+In Fig.~\ref{fig:modulation} we report the directional dependence of the event rate.
 As anticipated, the signal modulation is very strong.
+However, we point out that realistic materials present various domains, each with a different orientation of the order parameter.
+This effect could decrease the modulation.\footnote{We are grateful to G.~Marocco for pointing this out.}

-In Figure~\ref{fig:projection} we instead show the projected reach obtained assuming 3 events per year for a kilogram of NiO, in the ideal absence of background.
+In Fig.~\ref{fig:projection} we instead show the projected reach obtained assuming three events per year for a kilogram of NiO, in the ideal absence of background.
 The total rate is given by $R = R_+ + R_-$, and we evaluate it in the $\hat{\bm v}_{\rm e} = \hat{\bm x}$ configuration.
-The result obtained for the $\hat{\bm v}_{\rm e} = \hat{\bm y}$ is analogous, differing by no more than order one.
+The result obtained for the $\hat{\bm v}_{\rm e} = \hat{\bm y}$ is analogous, differing by no more than order 1.
 We show results for both $\gamma_\alpha / \omega = 10^{-3}$ and $10^{-5}$, with the second one being rather optimistic and likely achievable only in very pure samples.
-We also scan different values of the external magnetic field, in the range $B\in [1,4.5]$~T. Crucially, when this approaches the critical value (see Section~\ref{sec:EFT}), the one-magnon process probes lower and lower values of the axion mass, as again shown in Figure~\ref{fig:projection}.
-This makes the $B$-field scanning in NiO potentially a very powerful avenue to cover a large portion of the parameter space.
+We also scan different values of the external magnetic field, in the range $\mu_0 \text{H}\in [0,4.5]$~T. Crucially, when this approaches the critical value (see Sec.~\ref{sec:EFT}), the one-magnon process probes lower and lower values of the axion mass, as again shown in Fig.~\ref{fig:projection}.
+This makes the $H$-field scanning in NiO potentially a very powerful avenue to cover a large portion of the parameter space.